 - Use a zero percent credit card offer with no balance, and pay it off within offer limits

-- Add to a credit card and increase your payment amount.
+- Add to a credit card and increase your payment amount to pay it off

 - Find credit counseling programs to consolidate debt and extend payment options.

 How to Get Help with a Payday Loan You Have

 To find help if you are involved in a payday loan, check out the CFPB website.
 It is a good place to start.
 You can get good information about payday loans, and submit a complaint as well.

 Talk to them first, before you get involved with other types of payday loan consolidations.
 Other types of government financing may be available as well.

 Many offered loans might be a slightly higher interest rate, but it is surely a much better deal than payday lenders.

 Some payday loan consolidations are nothing but scams themselves.
 So, be careful and check them out!